Interferometry: Engineering and applied science

 A method of establishing precise geodetic baselines, invented by Yrjö Väisälä, exploited the low coherence length of white light.
 Initially, white light was split in two, with the reference beam "folded", bouncing back-and-forth six times between a mirror pair spaced precisely 1 m apart.
 Only if the test path was precisely 6 times the reference path would fringes be seen.
 Repeated applications of this procedure allowed precise measurement of distances up to 864 meters.
 Baselines thus established were used to calibrate geodetic distance measurement equipment, leading to a metrologically traceable scale for geodetic networks measured by these instruments.
 (This method has been superseded by GPS.)

 Other uses of interferometers have been to study dispersion of materials, measurement of complex indices of refraction, and thermal properties.
 They are also used for three-dimensional motion mapping including mapping vibrational patterns of structures.

+Potential military applications of laser interferometry, documented as of 1964, included "precision positioning in research, manufacture, and in field use of equipment, such as missile alignment or turret aiming equipment; in geodesy and mapping, where one does not need a map accurate to microinches, but where the accurate establishment of base lines is essential; and in the remote measuring of variations of temperature in the atmosphere [...] which affect optical seeing ability."

 Biology and medicine

 Optical interferometry, applied to biology and medicine, provides sensitive metrology capabilities for the measurement of biomolecules, subcellular components, cells and tissues.
 Many forms of label-free biosensors rely on interferometry because the direct interaction of electromagnetic fields with local molecular polarizability eliminates the need for fluorescent tags or nanoparticle markers.
 At a larger scale, cellular interferometry shares aspects with phase-contrast microscopy, but comprises a much larger class of phase-sensitive optical configurations that rely on optical interference among cellular constituents through refraction and diffraction.
 At the tissue scale, partially-coherent forward-scattered light propagation through the micro aberrations and heterogeneity of tissue structure provides opportunities to use phase-sensitive gating (optical coherence tomography) as well as phase-sensitive fluctuation spectroscopy to image subtle structural and dynamical properties.